 There are specific opportunities for sixth-form medical work experience on Springpod.

 Persistence is key.
 Keep calling up different practices until you find one that says ‘yes’.

-A graduate’s skillset can make them more desirable to placement and work experience providers than a secondary-school student.
+A graduate’s skillset can make you more desirable to placement and work experience providers than a secondary school student.

 If you choose a first degree in a related field, like nursing or pharmacy, you’ll get hands-on work experience as a result of your university placements.

 Consider the diverse range of alternatives below, and before you even start with work experience, start to build vital skills such as manual dexterity.

 Immersing yourself in the world of dentistry online also means you can hit the ground running on your first day.

 After graduating dental school, you’re most likely going to be working in a general dental practice, so it’s important to know how they work.